 Ready to apply?

 An incomplete or unclear application submission may result in processing delays or rejection.
-You can submit your application for a mortgage administrator licence through the Online Services Portal, by mail or email.
+You can submit your application for a mortgage administrator licence through the Online Services Portal.

 Once you complete your application and submit it to FSRA, you will receive an email confirming receipt.
 FSRA will advise the principal representative of your business if the application can proceed to the next step in the process.

-As part of this process, you will be asked to prepare and submit online declarations for all of the directors/officers/partners or the sole proprietor of the business through FSRA's online licensing system.
-All directors/officers/partners or the sole proprietor are required to provide confirmation of their suitability for licensing of the mortgage administrator.
+As part of this process, you will be asked to prepare and submit online declarations for all individuals (including directors/officers/partners (DOPs) or sole proprietor and the principal representative) of the business through FSRA's online licensing system.
+All DOPs or the sole proprietor, including the principal representative, must first complete their criminal record and judicial matters checks (CRJMCs) through FSRA’s approved vendor, Triton Canada (Triton).
+All DOPs or sole proprietor, including the principal representative, must provide their Triton CRJMC confirmation number with their declarations (confirmation of their suitability for licensing of the mortgage administrator).